About the UK ITP Forum

 - To encourage collaborative research and trial recruitment into ITP studies

-Secretary: Dr Quentin Hill (St James’s Hospital, Leeds)
+Chair: Dr Quentin Hill (St James’s Hospital, Leeds)

-Treasurer: Dr John Grainger (Royal Manchester Children’s Hospital)
+Secretary: Dr John Grainger (Royal Manchester Children’s Hospital)

-Patient representative: Shirley Watson (ITP Support Association)
+Patient Representative: Shirley Watson (ITP Support Association)